fenixpapu/rust-in-action-code-exmaples/README.md

   - Terms beginning with uppercase (Add) are either `traits` or concrete types, such as `String` or `Duration`.
   - Lables (`'a`) denote lifetime parameters.

 - To install cargo doc locally( sometime helpful).
 Run command `cargo doc` and `cargo doc --open` to open in web browser.
+Or Rust doc with `rustup doc`.